obbysang/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script displays the contents of both the /etc/passwd and /etc/hosts files.
+This script Displays the last 10 lines of /etc/passwd